 How to Become a Teacher in Connecticut

 There are a few different paths to becoming an educator in the state of Connecticut, depending on your educational and professional background.
-The most straightforward way to become a licensed teacher in Connecticut is to earn a bachelor's degree, complete a Connecticut State Board of Education approved educator preparation program, and pass one or more state teaching tests, such as the Praxis exam series.
+The most straightforward way to become a licensed teacher in Connecticut is to earn a bachelor's degree, complete a Connecticut State Board of Education approved educator preparation program, and pass one or more state teaching tests, such as the Praxis series exams.

 However, there are some alternative options for those who are from out-of-state, who have previous experience working as teachers, or those who have earned a degree in an unrelated field and wish to pursue teaching.
 Nearly all pathways to Connecticut teaching certification require the appropriate educational background, teaching experience, one or more tests, or a combination.
 An application is also required.